bengal865/2425-python/variables-data-types/variables-silly-story-instructions.md

 ## Directions

-- In your GitHub repo, create a new file named `main.py`
+- In your silly story repo, create a new file named `main.py`
 - Don't forget to add a comment block to the top of your script
 - Define (create) 5 - 6 variables; assign a string to some of the variables, and numbers to the remaining varibles
 ```python